 Special products / references

-Klässbols Linneväveri has a long history of manufacturing special products mainly in the field of interior design for companies, decorators, organizations and for the private market.
-We weave larger and smaller volumes such as interior textiles, anniversary and memorial gifts, corporate Christmas gifts, wedding gifts, church textiles, woven logos and names, round cloths.
-We not only weave linen, but also cotton, semi-linen, linen / wool and 100% wool, such as the textiles for the new opening of the National Museum in Stockholm, which you can read about further down this page.
+Klässbols Linneväveri has a long history of manufacturing special products primarily in the interior design area for companies, interior designers, organizations and the private market.
+We weave larger and smaller volumes such as interior textiles, anniversary and commemorative gifts, corporate Christmas gifts, wedding gifts, church textiles, woven logos and names, round tablecloths.
+We weave not only linen but also cotton, semi-linen, linen / wool and 100% wool such as the textiles for the new opening of the National Museum in Stockholm which you can read about further down this page.
 How can we help you with special weavings?
 Get in touch with us!

-If you want to know more about Klässbol's history, our book "To weave our history" is available to buy at Väveriet in both Klässbol and Stockholm as well as in some online booksellers, such as Bokus .
+If you want to know more about Klässbol's history, our book "Weaving our history" is available for purchase at Väveriet in both Klässbol and Stockholm, as well as in some online bookstores line such as Bokus .

 Three crowns